20 Calisthenics Moves For You To Unlock

 Skill:

-Hold this position for as long as you can maintain good form, and then lower your body back down to the starting position with control.
+Hold for as long as you can maintain form, then lower with control.
+Parallel bars typically make this easier due to increased hand height.

 9. Back Lever